-Our baby shower checklists suggest that you give yourself 2 months/ 8 weeks.
+This baby shower checklists suggest that you give yourself 6 weeks.
 This does not suggest that you cannot throw a fabulous baby shower in less time.
-Two months/ eight weeks is just an optimal time in which to plan your baby shower.
-It gives you enough time to plan everything out, and no need to stress.
+However, 6 weeks is an optimal time in which to plan your baby shower in a stress-free manner.

 Baby Shower Planning – Before You Start

 As the host, there are a few things you need to check on with mom-to-be.
 This has to happen before you can even start your baby shower planning checklist.

 - Will you be hosting by yourself, or would mom-to-be like someone else to be involved as well?
 Best friends or relatives may feel offended if they’re not invited to help, so check with mom-to-be.
 Also, there is a lot of work involved with baby shower planning.
 Therefore, you will want all the help you can get.

 - Does mom-to-be want the baby shower before baby’s birth, or after?
 Do not make any assumptions.
 Some women have strong preferences so it’s best to check with her.

 - Does mom-to-be want a girls-only shower or a coed baby shower?
 Also, consider that some people have more than one baby shower.
 This isn’t out of the ordinary because it may be awkward to have everyone at the same baby shower.
 For example, some moms may have one shower for their families only, and another for their close friends.

 - Does mom-to-be know the baby’s gender?
 Does everyone know?
 Does she want to keep it a secret until after the birth, or will this also be a gender-reveal party?